 City Lights is the first silent film that Charlie Chaplin directed after he established himself with sound accompanied films.
 The film is about a penniless man who falls in love with a flower girl.
-The film was a great success and today is deemed a cult classic.

 A young kid from Kansas moves to New York to work on a magazine.
 He gets caught up in the world of drink and drugs, and starts a steady decline.
 The only hope is the cousin of one of his drinking partners, can she pull him through it ?